MicrosoftDocs/learn/learn-pr/advocates/accelerate-a-spring-boot-application-with-azure-cache-for-redis/includes/3-create-and-configure-a-spring-boot-app-to-use-azure-cache-for-redis.md

 Let's focus on the first recommended use case that we listed earlier: creating a distributed cache using Redis.

-Using Spring Boot, typically with [https://start.spring.io/](https://start.spring.io/), you will have 3 main tasks to achieve:
+Using Spring Boot, typically with [https://start.spring.io/](https://start.spring.io/), you will have three main tasks to achieve:

 - Add the Spring Data Redis library to your application.
 - Configure your `application.yml` file to connect to your Azure Cache for Redis instance.